-The Department of Architecture consists of the Architecture Program and the Interior
+The Department of Architecture consists of the Architecture Program, the Interior

 The Department is administratively housed within the College of Communication and

-Fine Arts which also includes the Departments of Art, Communication, Journalism, Theatre
+Fine Arts which also includes the Department of Art, Department of Communication,

 Mission and Goals